bencwallace/bencwallace.github.io/learn.md

 ## Programming Languages

 A 3-part introduction to the theory of programming languages.
+I find this course not only made me a better programmer, but also allowed me to better compare programming languages and understand programming language concepts, including (but not limited to): referential transparency, syntax and semantics, compile time vs. runtime, macros, and dynamic dispatch.

 ### [Part A](https://www.coursera.org/learn/programming-languages)

-Introduces functional programming with static types through Standard ML;
+Introduces functional programming with static types through Standard ML.

 ### [Part B](https://www.coursera.org/learn/programming-languages-part-b)